Biden blasts 'radical' Roe draft, warns other rights at risk

 Speaking to reporters before boarding Air Force One, Biden said he hoped the draft wouldn't be finalized by justices, contending it reflects a “fundamental shift in American jurisprudence" that threatens “other basic rights” like access to birth control and marriage.

-He added: “If this decision holds, it’s really quite a radical decision.”
-He said the “basic fairness and the stability of our law demand” that the court not overturn Roe.
+“If this decision holds, it’s really quite a radical decision," he added.

 “If the court does overturn Roe, it will fall on our nation’s elected officials at all levels of government to protect a woman’s right to choose,” Biden said.
 “And it will fall on voters to elect pro-choice officials this November.
 At the federal level, we will need more pro-choice Senators and a pro-choice majority in the House to adopt legislation that codifies Roe, which I will work to pass and sign into law.”